 Outdated GPU drivers leading to crashes during gameplay

 Manually downloading DLL files from random sites is risky — you might end up with malware or the wrong version.
-That’s why I recommend Driver Talent, a tool I’ve personally used to fix stubborn DLL and driver issues.
+With Driver Talent, you can:

 Repair missing or corrupted DLL files automatically